-- IGM-8444: An IgM antibody targeting Death Receptor 5 (DR5) proteins, currently being evaluated in multiple Phase 1 combination studies in subjects with relapsed and/or refractory solid and hematologic cancers and in a randomized combination trial for the treatment of colorectal cancer. - Imvotamab: A bispecific T cell engaging IgM antibody targeting CD20 and CD3 proteins, planned for evaluation in autoimmune diseases, including severe systemic lupus erythematosus (SLE) and rheumatoid arthritis (RA).
-We are also evaluating potential combination studies of imvotamab for the treatment of relapsed/refractory B cell non-Hodgkin's lymphoma (NHL) patients and plan to conclude development of imvotamab as a monotherapy for NHL. - IGM-7354: An IgM antibody targeting the delivery of interleukin-15 (IL-15) to the area of PD-L1 expressing cells, currently in a Phase 1 clinical trial for the treatment of patients with relapsed and/or refractory solid tumor cancers. - IGM-2644: A bispecific T cell engaging IgM antibody targeting CD38 and CD3 proteins, currently planned for evaluation in a clinical trial for the treatment of patients with multiple myeloma and potentially autoimmune diseases.
+- Aplitabart (formerly known as IGM-8444): An IgM antibody targeting Death Receptor 5 (DR5) proteins, currently being evaluated in multiple Phase 1 combination trials in subjects with relapsed and/or refractory solid and hematologic cancers and in a randomized combination trial for the treatment of colorectal cancer. - Imvotamab: A bispecific T cell engaging IgM antibody targeting CD20 and CD3 proteins, currently planned for evaluation in autoimmune diseases, including severe systemic lupus erythematosus (SLE) and rheumatoid arthritis (RA).
+We are concluding development of imvotamab as a monotherapy for the treatment of relapsed/refractory B cell non-Hodgkin's lymphoma (NHL) patients and further efforts on a Phase 1 combination trial with loncastuximab. - IGM-7354: An IgM antibody targeting the delivery of interleukin-15 (IL-15) to the area of PD-L1 expressing cells, currently being evaluated in a Phase 1 clinical trial for the treatment of patients with relapsed and/or refractory solid tumor cancers. - IGM-2644: A bispecific T cell engaging IgM antibody targeting CD38 and CD3 proteins, currently initiated in a clinical trial for the treatment of patients with multiple myeloma and potentially autoimmune diseases.

 Our pipeline also includes IGM-2537, a bispecific T cell engaging IgM antibody targeting CD123 and CD3 proteins for the treatment of patients with Acute Myeloid Leukemia (AML), Myelodysplastic Syndromes (MDS) and Acute Lymphoblastic Leukemia (ALL).
 We believe that we have the most advanced research and development program focused on therapeutic IgM antibodies.
-We have created a portfolio of patents and patent applications, knowhow and trade secrets directed to our platform technology, product candidates and manufacturing capabilities, and we retain worldwide commercial rights to all of our product candidates, other than those being developed in partnership with Sanofi (see Sanofi Collaboration and License Agreement) and the intellectual property related thereto.
+We have created a portfolio of patents and patent applications, knowhow and trade secrets directed to our platform technology, product candidates and manufacturing capabilities, and we retain worldwide commercial rights to all of our product candidates, other than those being developed in partnership with Sanofi and the intellectual property related thereto.